zavolanlab/mirflowz/README.md

 easy means to run it on a high performance computing (HPC) cluster managed, e.g., by [Slurm][slurm], all steps of the workflow run inside their own containers.
 As a consequence, running this workflow has very few individual dependencies.
-It does, however, require the package manager [Conda][conda] and the container engine [Singularity][singularity] to be installed before you proceed.
+It does, however, require the package manager [Conda][conda] to be installed before you proceed.

-### Setting up a virtual environment
+### Setting up the virtual environment

 If you do not already have [Conda][conda] installed globally on your system, we recommend that you install [Miniconda][miniconda-installation].
 For faster creation of